sjhloco/nornir_validate/README.md

 The host or group name must be an exact match of the host or group name within the nornir inventory.
 If there are any conflictions between the variables, *groups* take precedence over *all* and *hosts* over *groups*.

-THe result of the below example will check the OSPF neighbors on *all* devices, ACLs on all hosts in the *ios* group and the port-channel state and membership on host *HME-SWI-VSS01*.
+The result of the below example will check the OSPF neighbors on *all* devices, ACLs on all hosts in the *ios* group and the port-channel state and port membership on host *HME-SWI-VSS01*.

 ```yaml
 hosts: